microsoft/InnerEye-Inference/README.md

 * Deploy: `az webapp up --sku S1 --name test-python12345 --subscription <your_subscription_name> -g InnerEyeInference --location <your region>`
 * In the Azure portal go to Monitoring > Log Stream for debugging logs

+### Deployment build

+If you would like to reproduce the automatic deployment of the service for testing purposes:

+* `az ad sp create-for-rbac --name "<name>" --role contributor --scope /subscription/<sub_id>>/resourceGroups/<resource_group>/providers/Microsoft.Web/sites/<appservice> --sdk-auth`
+* The previous command will return a json object with the application and secret to be used in .github/workflows/deploy.yml

 ## Help and Bug Reporting